EinEinfach/CaSSAndRA/README.md

 For the 32-bit Raspberry OS version of bullseye, the following must be additionaly installed:

 	sudo apt install libatlas-base-dev libgeos-dev

+Python 3.11 and later introduced an external managed libraries.
+This feauture leads to an error during execution of pip3 install.
+To solve this problem users have to use extenal libraries (e.g. venv) or before pip3 install command executed external managed libraries dependeciy has to be removed (here example for Pyton 3.11)

+  sudo mv /usr/lib/python3.11/EXTERNALLY-MANAGED /usr/lib/python3.11/EXTERNALLY-MANAGED.old

 ## CaSSAndRA Start
 Start CaSSAndRA for the first time (all commands except the last call (this is done in the browser) are executed in the terminal):